PratProduct/PratProduct.github.io/README.md

 ## Benefits
 -	Since the current process of skimming through extensive reports demands a lot of time and efficiency, the solution would save time involved in the same process significantly by making all the required information available in a succinct manner.
 -	The solution also creates awareness about some key parameters which are useful for making smart investment decisions.
--	The solution would be efficient as it would offers the users a unified view of the summaries of the documents one would need to make smart investment decisions.
+-	The solution would be efficient as it would offers the users a unified view of the summary of the document one would need to make investment decisions.

 ## Competition